Department of Parks and Recreation

 • The yellow dotted lines represent the existing fields, currently used for a variety of activities.
 The goal is to not impact these open spaces, and keep them as is.

-This project came as a direct result of the Mayor Blangiardi’s April 20, 2023 Town Hall meeting in Lāʻie, where residents shared their long-standing desire for a full-sized public pool and recreation center.
-Since then, the City and consultant G70 have returned to the community several times to gather input and provide updates of the project.
-A description of those meetings, and important announcements, is below:
+Since Mayor Blangiardi’s April 2023 Town Hall meeting, where residents shared their long-standing desire for a full-sized public pool and recreation center at Kahuku District Park, the City has been committed to engaging with the Kahuku community to gather input and provide updates of the project.
+This has led to several meetings specifically discussing these park improvements, with description of those meetings and important announcements below:

-June 2025
+June 6, 2025

-October 2024
+October 29, 2024

 During the third community meeting approximately three dozen participants were present to view and discuss the Draft Master Plan created by G70 based on the previous community meetings.
 A copy of that Draft Master Plan is above.
 All four community groups at the meeting preferred covered play courts instead of a meeting room.
 The pool and covered play court projects can be done simultaneously, but will be phased due to the different funding sources.

-September 2024
+September 26, 2024

 The second community meeting tasked about 50 attendees, in four smaller groups, to explore how the park can potentially fit a 25-meter, 50-meter, and/or kiddie pool, the supporting pool facilities (pump room, bleachers, showers, etc.), a recreation center, and additional parking.
 To the left are the layouts the four groups proposed at the meeting (click on the pictures to view a larger, higher quality version):

-January 2024
+January 16, 2024

 The first community meeting specifically discussing this effort was held yielding excellent discussions on existing park use, community concerns, current project parameters, and expectations moving forward.
 The meeting highlighted the collaboration of the community and all of the stakeholders to realize the creation of new recreational facilities.
 Watch the meeting in its entirety with the archived video to the right.